 Consistency demands daily work.
 Every day, you should follow up.
 This way not only you catch up with your leads permanently, you also simplify your work and stay productive.

-You can always scale how many follow ups you should do depending on your customer database.
-Sometimes you may need more or less that 5 touchpoints.
+You can always scale how many follow-ups you should do depending on your customer database.
+Sometimes you may need more or less than 5 touchpoints.

 #3.
 Become an expert in at least 2 lead generation techniques

 Obviously, the more lead generation techniques you have mastered, the better.
 But not all of them will work for you.
 In fact, just a certain fraction of all those ways will actually bring you leads.